ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli.md

 ## Upload a CosmWasm contract

 For interacting with `pallet-cosmwasm`, `substrate` subcommand is used.
-To be able to call your contracts, you need to upload it to the chain first.
+To be able to call your contracts, you need to upload them to the chain first.
 There are several sources to upload your contracts:

 ### 1. Upload a local contract binary